News Services

 According to the U.N. agencies, rising food insecurity across these countries is driven primarily by persistent conflict, repeated economic shocks and climate disasters, compounded by restricted humanitarian access and critical funding gaps.

 The outlook now depends on the speed of international mobilization.
-Immediate financial support could prevent a break in assistance.
+Immediate financial support could prevent an interruption in assistance.
 Conversely, a halt in operations in April could trigger a rapid rise in malnutrition, increased preventable diseases among children and deeper instability in an already fragile region.

 Olivier de Souza